mitdbg/iap-class/assignments/day1-break/README.md

 To join two or more tables, we first list them in the `FROM` clause.
 We specify how to join in the `WHERE` clause.
 The `WHERE` clause may further contain additional filters for each individual tables.

-Here is how to compute in SQL the same join we computed using pandas:
+Here is the resulting query:

 ```sql
 sqlite> SELECT t.primary_title, r.rating, r.votes